HSwMS Tirfing (1866): Service

 Tirfing had her keel laid down on 28 January 1865 and was launched 1 June 1866.
 She was commissioned on 2 July 1867.
 That same month Crown Prince Oscar, later King Oscar II, inspected Tirfing, John Ericsson, Thordön, the steam frigates Thor and Vanadis, and the Norwegian monitor Skorpionen in the Stockholm archipelago before they departed for port visits in Helsingfors, later known as Helsinki, and Kronstadt in August, where they were visited by Grand Duke Konstantin Nikolayevich of Russia, head of the Imperial Russian Navy.
 This was the only foreign visit ever made by the ship.

 Tirfing was commissioned less often than her two older sisters.
 She was only active in 1867, 1873, 1880, 1885 and 1888–89 before she was mobilized for World War I. The ship was reconstructed in 1903–05; she received a pair of new 120 mm Bofors M/94 guns that were given elevation limits of −7° and +15°.
 The ship also received new boilers and eight 47 mm M/95 quick-firing guns taken from the Komet and Stierna-class torpedo boats.
-Tirfing joined her sister Thordön as part of the Göteborg flotilla during World War I. Both ships were decommissioned in 1922 and sold the following year.
+Tirfing joined her sister Thordön as part of the Gothenburg flotilla during World War I. Both ships were decommissioned in 1922 and sold the following year.
 Their new owner converted them into barges and used them in Stockholm harbor.